barichd/brailleorch/borframework.md

 An experienced C++ or Python skill plus XML knowledge is required for developing this software.
 C++ can process large XML files fast, but Python or other advanced languages can make programing easier.
 We have to decide what programing language or language combination should be used.
 A basic Git knowledge is required for committing changes.
 Knowledge of music, musicxml, braille and/or braille music is recommended, which will largely enhance the efficiency and quality of development.
 Sibelius Manuscript Language is required if anyone who wants to make a BrailleOrch export plugin for Sibelius (see the fifth phase in [the next section](#progress)).
 Some items in Sibelius can't be correctly exported into musicxml via its internal export function and/or Dolet For Sibelius plugin.

+The software must be accessible via keyboard and screen readers in all of its parts.
+Every menu and toolbar item, every music object name and all messages must be put in plain text files to make it possible to add more language support in the future.
+The initial languages are English and simplified Chinese (if developed by Chinese programmers).

 Besides general components for software development, we also need the following:

-- A screen reader like Jaws (commercial) or NVDA (free) for accessibility test
+- A screen reader such as [NVDA](http://www.nvaccess.org) for accessibility test
 - [Liblouis](http://www.liblouis.org) for multilingual braille translation
-- Plenty of Musicxml and braille music sources, which I can provide during the development
+- Plenty of Musicxml, BMML and plain braille music resources, which I can provide during the development

 The software will run under any Microsoft Windows systems, from Windows 2000/XP to Windows 10, both 32 and 64 bits.
-A screen reader such as NVDA is required for announcing unicode braille objects.
+A screen reader such as [NVDA](http://www.nvaccess.org) is required for announcing unicode braille objects.
 Music publishers and sighted braille transcribers are not asked for this option.

 **********

 <h2 id="progress">G. Working Progress</h2>

 Since this is an extensive project for a highly sophisticated software, we have to divide the development session into several phases.
+Below is an overview of every phase.
+For detailed points on every phase, please read [Chapter 4](#phases).

 The first phase is to build up a general GUI, containing basic menus and functions.
 Use original BMML source and extend it.
 Map most Musicxml elements except visual layout to BMML, create coresponding braille symbol elements, and define rules for transcription.
 Basic functions in Page setup, Score/Part/Text/Lyrics/Chords/Metronome management and Transcription options dialogs should be done.
 Bar-over-bar and line-over-line formats are firstly considered, also my special BrailleOrch format is OK.
 The result braille music score can represent at least 95% information of print version.
 The  score can be manually edited, but not reformatted and retagged automatically, since this requires deeper research of BMML and further development of the software.
 The user-edited strings are gray-colored, and simply marked as "other" in BMML, and can be tagged in future versions of the software.

 The second phase is to enhance transcription quality.
 Items in Musicxml 3.1 or later should be added, and the formatting function must be more flexible.
-Add [Define New Features](#6-5) function.
+Add [Define New Features](#7-5) function.
 Add section-by-section format.
 Enhance translation table to add support to Chinese Mandarin braille (Cantonese and Taiwanese Chinese braille have already been done in Liblouis).

 The third phase is to enhance the reformatting function.
 The software can recognize most user-entered strings as music signs, texts etc, and can correctly break lines when reformatted.